 Table of Contents[Hide][Show]

-Turkish Airlines Carry-On Size & Weight Limits
+Turkish Airlines Carry-On Size & Weight Limit

-Turkish Airlines allows one carry-on bag and one personal item onboard, at no charge, for economy class and they allow two carry-on bags plus a personal item for those flying in the business class cabins (similar to Air France).
+Turkish Airlines allows one carry-on bag and one personal item onboard, at no charge, for economy class and they allow two carry-on bags plus a personal item for those flying in business class cabins (similar to Air France).

 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin.